Gittechie-111/ECOMMERCE-SYSTEM/README.md

 ./ECommerceSystem

+Command-Line Interface (CLI)

+When you run the program, you will be presented with a menu of options: text

+=== E-Commerce System Menu ===
+1. Add Product
+2. Create Customer
+3. Create Order
+4. View Orders
+5. Exit

+Enter your choice:

+You can interact with the system by entering the corresponding number for each option:

+Add Product: Enter product details (name, price, quantity) to add a new product to the inventory.

+Create Customer: Enter customer details (name and email) to create a new customer.

+Create Order: Select an existing customer and add products to their order.

+View Orders: Display all created orders along with their details.

+Exit: Exit the program.

 💬 Example Output
 When you run the program, it will create a customer named "John Doe," add products to an order, display the order details, process a credit card payment, and save the order information to a file named order.txt.